vaneseltine/nominally/paper.md

 `Nominally` aggressively cleans input;
 scrapes titles, nicknames, and suffixes;
 and parses apart first, middle, and last names.
-Not all errors can be corrected, but many variations can be aligned.

 In its simplest application,
 `nominally` parses one name string into a dictionary of segmented name fields: